 At 9:26 am on September 11th, the FFA shut down the airspace, making 4,000 planes land at the closest airport.
-At noon Gander airport is told 18 planes are going to have to land at the airport.
+At noon Gander airport in Newfoundland, Canada is told 18 planes are going to have to land there.
 The original 18 planes ended up as 31 planes!
 It took 5 hours for the passengers on the plane to be released.
 Overall it took 5 days for all 31 planes to diverge from the airport.

 The “Come From Away” cast and crew has toured all around North America and has even gone to Newfoundland.
 In addition to performing there, they also met the people and the saw the places that inspired the musical.

 You can learn more about this inspiring story by visiting their website: https://comefromaway.com/